Climate and Supply Engineering

 Career guidance

-Career Service Centre at VIA offers a range of career services to students.
+Career Centre at Campus Horsens offers a range of career services to students and can help ease your transition from student to employee.
 You can book a counselling session for advice on how to write a great CV or cover letter, updating your LinkedIn profile or how to look for jobs and internships in Denmark.

 • Questions regarding the programme: